Loader gif

 Any adult can open a Roth IRA in a child’s name, provided the child has earned income during the tax year.
 For instance, if your 15-year-old child has a summer job, you can open a Roth IRA for them as long as they received at least one paycheck.

 You can contribute the lesser of the child’s earned income for the year or the annual Roth IRA limit, which is $6,500 in 2023 (up from $6,000 in 2022).
-Contributions to your child’s Roth IRA are considered gifts and count against the annual gift tax exclusion limit ($17,000 for 2023).
+Contributions to your child’s Roth IRA are considered gifts and count against the annual exclusion limit ($17,000 for 2023).
 Roth IRAs grow tax-free, and qualified retirement withdrawals are tax-free.

 Starting a Roth IRA early allows compounding to work its magic, potentially creating a substantial nest egg for your child’s retirement.